angrybacon/doomsday-wiki/markdown/appendices/faq.md

 The only card I would really advocate not skimping on is Cavern of Souls.
 This card single-handedly can enable a lot of wins in {U} matchups and thus is too good a tool to lose.

+### 16. I am seeing lists with two Thassa's Oracles in, what does the 2nd do?

+The second Oracle (main or side) can have a number of uses.
+It helps increase resilience against effects like {{Extract}} when they are aggressively used, help give a *second attempt* vs. cards like {{Stifle}} on the Oracle's trigger.
+They can enable additional devotion count, allow blocking in a pinch with some filtering, provide extra tricks vs. mill effects like {{Ipnu Rivulet}} and act as a pseudo +2 to your {U} card count for Force of Will effects.
+Especially useful if you need to bring in Force of Negations and maximise the ability to use them.

 If you have any questions beyond what is listed here feel free to ask in the [Discord](https://discord.gg/vajvFXt) or email ddftwiki@gmail.com